-Paran Christian Church in Durban reaches out to refugees, mainly from the Great Lakes Region.
-At the request of Pastor Eugene Muganga, Senior Pastor, E3 provided training in HIV and AIDS prevention and management and microfinance, in order to give refugees a means to provide for their families without engaging in risky behaviour.
+Paran Christian Ministries reaches out to refugees in Durban and Cape Town.
+At the request of Pastor Eugene Muganga, E3 provided training in HIV and AIDS prevention and management and microfinance, in order to give refugees a means to provide for their families without engaging in risky behaviour.

 - Launching a “Youth Financial Literacy Programme” to teach young people about saving and sensible spending.

-- Supporting 100 refugee children through the Back to School programme.
+- Supporting 100 refugee children through Back to School.

-- Running a crèche to provide affordable day care so parents can work to provide for their families and to generate a sustainable income to help support Paran’s ministry into the future.
+- Running a crèche to provide affordable day care and generate a sustainable income.